ITAM-DS/Propedeutico/nota_introductoria_general.md

 # Foreword

 The 21st century will probably be the century of the data revolution.
 Our numerical world is creating masses of data every day and the volume of generated data is increasing more and more (the number of produced numerical data is doubling every two years according to the most recent estimates).
-In such a context, data sicence is nowadays an unavoidable field for anyone interested in exploiting data.
+In such a context, data science is nowadays an unavoidable field for anyone interested in exploiting data.
 People may be interested in either understanding a phenomenon or in predicting the future behavior of this phenomenon.

 To this end, it is important to have significant knowledge of both the rationale (the theory) behind data science techniques and their practical use on real-world data.
 Indeed, data science is a mix of data, statistical/machine learning methods and software.
 Software is actually the link between data and data science techniques.
 It allows the practitioner to load the data and apply techniques on it for analysis.
 It is therefore important to master at least one of the data science languages.